Historic Downtown Lahaina, HI

 One of the tractor drivers returned to his work one morning and was amazed to find tiny footprints all over the rock and the dust on his tractor.
 Then the tractor driver tried to move the rock again and had an accident.
 He refused to try any further.
 For him, the spirits had made their point.
 Many other workers left the jobs after similar mishaps.
 But in the end, Pioneer Mill Company prevailed, when they resorted to blowing up the Menehune Rock, removing it and the tiny, mysterious footprints with it.

-This just one of the many mysterious events that have taken place in Lahaina.
+This is just one of many mysterious events that have taken place in Lahaina.
 Once the Hawaiian capital, Lahaina was home to Moku’ula, a sacred island in the middle of a freshwater lake where kings slept, royal remains were revered, and ghosts of the past walked.
 Discover the local history of unique paranormal activity including long-dead warriors known as the Night Marchers, choking ghosts, and the mysterious fireballs known as akualele.

 On this haunted history tour of historic downtown Lahaina expect to walk about 1 mile over the course of 90-120 minutes.
 As your tour guide leads you to over ten storied locations around Lahaina, there will be plenty of time to share your own stories and ask questions.